moliver28/research-handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/_index.md

 5. After making the edits, click 'Save'
 6. Click 'Generate PDF Doc' and proceed with standard process for sending a quote through DocuSign.

 ### Duo Adminstration

-This section will describe how we adminster Duo license's to Community Program Members.
+This section will describe how we administer Duo license's to Community Program Members.

-We are currently only giving out Duo to Select Education Orginazations
+We are currently only giving out Duo to select Education organizations

    1. Review our Education Interest Form for any new leads.
 These need to be reviewed on a daily basis to capture leads as quickly as possible.
    - [Education Interest Form](https://docs.google.com/forms/d/1uv2wQAvrS8vCNPaP0dl_uyPj6mmDz356_L1wkuNW8jk/edit#responses)